Skip to Content

 Are Repositioning Cruises Cheaper?

-Repositioning cruises are usually significantly cheaper than a normal cruise that starts and ends in the place.
-The saving can often be 50% per person per night.
+Repositioning cruises are usually significantly cheaper than a normal cruise that starts and ends in one place.
+The savings can often be 50% per person per night.

 Why Are Repositioning Cruises Cheaper?